mohamedmansour0/Party-Invitation-Graphical-Algorithm/README.md

 the constraints: for each person attending the party (i) at least k << n other persons who know (ii) at least k persons in the party who do not know.

-here I develop an algorithm which solve the problem effectively.
+Here I develop an algorithm which solve the problem effectively.